India Twitter standoff puts spotlight on free speech | DW | 15.02.2021

 It also urges the government to listen to the protesters rather than mock them.
 It mentions different hashtags to use on Twitter to support the protests.
 Additionally, it asked for people worldwide to organize protests near Indian embassies or and domestically at government offices on February 13 and 14.

-Twitter, for its part, said it will "continue to advocate for the right of free expression."
+Twitter, for its part, will "continue to advocate for the right of free expression."

-"We remain committed to safeguarding the health of the conversation occurring on Twitter and strongly believe that the tweets should flow," Twitter said in a blogpost.
+"We remain committed to safeguarding the health of the conversation occurring on Twitter and strongly believe that the tweets should flow," a company blogpost said.

 "We do not want to comment publicly on the posts that were asked to be banned by the government.
 We are in dialogue," a senior executive of the US company told DW on condition of anonymity.

-India is among the five countries last year that accounted for 96% of the global legal requests for removing digital content; Japan, Russia, South Korea and Turkey were the others.
+India is among the five countries that accounted for 96% of the global legal requests for removing digital content in 2020; Japan, Russia, South Korea and Turkey were the others.

 According to Twitter's transparency report, the company received nearly 5,900 requests from the Indian government for access to the personal information of users between January 2012 and June 2020.